 It was decided that a “bullet proof” solution was needed so that the vessel would have reliable power with no concerns about cooler failure.

 Titanium Marine Technologies designed and built this unit to “drop in” as a replacement to the OEM supplied Cu-Ni cooler.
 The tank/cooler combination is made from 100% Titanium, utilizing larger tube diameters for a long and trouble-free service life.

 Erosion of the tubes due to sandy water will no longer be a problem.
 Zinc anodes aren’t needed either, as Titanium doesn’t experience electrolysis.

-We displaced all the galvanized steel tubed units and changed the way that fishing fleets outfit their boats, only with titanium nowadays.
-From there we began making chillers (evaporators) and the same thing happened; everyone converted to Titanium.
+We systematically replaced all the galvanized steel units throughout the Pacific fishing fleet.
+These titanium condensers are still operating 30 years later; we changed the way the fishing fleets outfit their boats.
+From there, we began making flooded chillers (evaporators) and the same thing happened; everyone converted to titanium.
 Our business grew to include North America, South America, the Western Pacific, and Middle Eastern fishing grounds.

-These Copper-Nickel units were failing every two to four years, always with the boats in the middle of the ocean, far from shore!
-Titanium Marine units demonstrated that they needed no zinc anodes, very little maintenance and could be driven harder in warm waters.
-A complete success.
+These copper-nickel units were failing every two to four years, always with the boats in the middle of the ocean, far from shore!
+Titanium Marine proved that they needed no zinc anodes, very little maintenance and could be driven harder in warm waters.
+A complete success!

-Main Engine and Turbo Intercoolers were next; once again, replacing the Copper-Nickel units supplied by the manufacturers.
-Hydraulic Power Unit (HPU’s) and Gear Box coolers were added to the portfolio and Generator Expansion tanks are now available too.
-If salt water is being used for cooling, Titanium is the ONLY solution!
+Main engine and turbo intercoolers were next; once again, replacing the copper-nickel units supplied by the Original Equipment Manufacturers (OEM’s).
+Hydraulic power units (HPU’s) and gear box coolers were added to the portfolio and generator expansion tanks are now available, too.
+If salt water is being used for cooling, titanium is the ONLY solution!